 Where once his creative gaze was fixed on picking out the perfect killer pass high up the pitch, these days Schalke’s Max Meyer is digging deeper for an upwardly mobile Miners side that sit third in the Bundesliga standings.

 The Domenico Tedesco revolution may still be in its early stages, but Die Knappen’s improvements on last season are already notable.
-Schalke lost their opening five games of the 2016/17 campaign and at this point last term sat in eighth.
-As many as six points better off now compared to a year ago and occupying second for the first time in five years, the changes made under new coach Tedesco are reaping impressive rewards.
+As many as nine points better off now compared to a year ago and honing in on a return to European competition, the changes made under new coach Tedesco are reaping impressive rewards.